jonathonmcmurray/ktest/README.md

 ## Limitations

 This is pretty basic & limited.
-One significant limiting factor is that shakti doesn't have protected execution (yet).
-So tests have to "work" i.e. return a value, not hit an error.
+Things are likely to break easily.

 ## Examples